jeisch/DAPHNE2/README.md

 ## Build Instructions

-This design is to be built from the command like in Vivado Non-Project mode.
-Go to the xilinx directory and do the following:
+This design is intended to be built in Vivado Non-Project mode.
+In a command line window cd to the src/xilinx directory and type:

 	vivado -mode tcl -source vivado_batch.tcl

+After vivado completes the output reports and bit file should be located in the src/xilinx/output directory.
+It is recommended to NOT use the Vivado GUI ("project mode") to build this design; some settings in the tcl script will likely not be applied properly if that design flow is attempted.

 Build it and program the FPGA on the DAPHNE board with the bit file.
 Then connect it to the network and try pinging the IP address.
 It should respond.
 Then you can try reading and writing using the special OEI UDP packets (see the example code in Python).
 There are some registers and buffer memories in this demo design to try out.